 Increased standard deduction.
 The TCJA nearly doubled the standard deduction.
-While many higher-income taxpayers will still benefit from itemizing, some - such as those in low-tax states, who don't have mortgages or who aren't as charitably inclined may now save more tax by claiming the standard deduction.
-(See Chart 1 for the 2022 standard deduction amounts.)
+While many higher-income taxpayers will still benefit from itemizing, some - such as those in low-tax states, who don't have mortgages or who aren't as charitably inclined - may now save more tax by claiming the standard deduction.
+(See Chart 1 for the 2023 standard deduction amounts.)

-Tax-advantaged saving for health care
+Tax breaks for health care

-If medical expenses not paid via taxadvantaged accounts or reimbursable by insurance exceed a certain percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
+If medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed a certain percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
 This floor can be difficult for higher-income taxpayers to exceed.
 Fortunately, the 7.5% floor that had in recent years been a temporary reduction from 10% is now permanent.

 Deductible expenses may include health insurance premiums, medical and dental services, prescription drugs, and long-term-care insurance premiums (limits apply).
-Mileage driven for health care purposes also can be deducted - at 18 cents per mile for Jan.
-1 - June 30, 2022, and at 22 cents per mile for July 1 - Dec.
-31, 2022.
+Mileage driven for health care purposes also can be deducted at 22 cents per mile driven in 2023.

 Consider whether there are any medical services and purchases you could bunch into alternating years.
 This could save tax if it would help you exceed the applicable floor and you'd have enough total itemized deductions to benefit from itemizing.
 (See Case Study 1.)
 Of course, your and your family's health is more important than tax savings, so don't adjust timing in a way that would be harmful health-wise.

-If one spouse has high medical expenses and a relatively lower AGI, filing separately may allow that spouse to exceed the AGI floor and deduct some medical expenses that wouldn't be deductible if the couple filed jointly.
+If one spouse has high medical expenses and a lower AGI, filing separately may allow that spouse to exceed the AGI floor and deduct some medical expenses that wouldn't be deductible if the couple filed jointly.
 Warning: Because the AMT exemption for separate returns is considerably lower than the exemption for joint returns, filing separately to exceed the floor could trigger the AMT.